azades/Coursera-Getting-and-Cleaning-Data/peer-assignment/CodeBook.md

  'mergedLable'data frame, merge 'testSubject' and  'trainSubject' to generate 'mergedSubject' data frame.
  * Read the 'features.txt' file and store the data in  'features' variable.
  We just need the measurements on the mean and standard deviation not all the data frame.
- * Clean the column names of the subset by removing  the '()' , '-' symbols.
+ * Clean the column names of the subset.
  * Read the activity_labels.txt file and store the data in the 'activities'variable.
  * Transform the values of 'mergedLabel' to the 'activities' data frame.
  * Combine the 'mergedSubject', 'mergedLabel' and 'mergedData' by column to get a new cleaned  data frame, 'cleanedData'.